Bird migration perils: Stopover habitat loss

 Birds use stopover sites to feed, rest and refuel during their migration period.
-Many of the current stopover sites may be already compromised or are threatened owing to increased urbanization, agriculture, oil gas or mineral exploitation, fisheries, tourism and many other anthropogenic activities.
+Many of the stopover sites may be already compromised or are threatened owing to increased urbanization, agriculture, oil gas or mineral exploitation, fisheries, tourism and many other anthropogenic activities.
 In one study the researchers found that birds with high phenotypic plasticity can adapt their behavior and skip low-quality stopover sites.
 Migratory birds such as swans, geese and waders show high site fidelity (they are loyal to their stopover and cannot change them), while long distance passerines have much lower site fidelity.
 Passerines have low site fidelity because they can be flexible in their habitat selection.
 Since they do not migrate in flocks, migratory passerines do not have a fixed migration route or stop-over site sequence and they can change their stopover sites based on wind selectivity or habitat quality.
 Even though many birds can change their stopover sites, birds such as swans and waders depend on wetland stopover sites to 'refuel' on migration.
 The destruction of these sites could therefore be detrimental to bird populations.

 Increased predation at stopover sites could lead to drastic declines in migratory bird populations.
 The study done by Lank and Ydenberg (2003) examined the effects of predators on migratory birds at stopover sites.
 The researchers found that predation risk is higher for heavier birds (due to decreased take-off ability) and leaner birds (increased exposure due to higher feeding needs).
 Many birds also developed anti-predator behaviors to lower the probability of mortality.
 Since anti-predator behaviors are energetically costly, the migrants with lower energy reserves allocated less time to anti-predator behaviors.

+Collisions

+A considerable threat to migratory birds is the threat of collision posed by man-made structures along migration routes.
+Such structures may include buildings, oil platforms, and wind turbines.